 Abstentions are excluded when the votes are counted, as well as negative votes not accompanied by technical reasons.

-2.7.4 The secretariat of the technical committee or subcommittee has the responsibility of bringing any errors that may have been introduced in the preparation of the draft to the attention of the office of the CEO by the end of the voting period; further editorial or technical amendments are not acceptable at this stage.
+2.7.4 The secretariat of the committee has the responsibility of bringing any errors that may have been introduced in the preparation of the draft to the attention of the Office of the CEO by the end of the voting period; further editorial or technical amendments are not acceptable at this stage.

 2.7.5 All comments received will be retained for the next review and will be recorded on the voting form as “noted for future consideration”.
-However, the Secretary along with the office of the CEO may seek to resolve obvious editorial errors.
+However, the Secretary/Committee Manager along with the Office of the CEO may seek to resolve obvious editorial errors.
 Technical changes to an approved FDIS are not allowed.

 At the end of the voting period, the result of voting, indicating either the formal approval by National Bodies to issue the International Standard or formal rejection of the final draft International Standard, are available to all National Bodies.